Complaining about your landlord

 You can make a formal complaint by writing a letter to your landlord.

 Explain your problem and what you want them to do to solve it.
 Tell them what rights you have and what you think they should have done.Talk to an adviser at your nearest Citizens Advice to find out what rights you have.
-For example they can tell you if your landlord has do certain repairs or if you’ve been discriminated against.
+For example they can tell you if your landlord has do certain repairs or help you check if you’ve been discriminated against.

 Make sure your complaint letter is clear and includes evidence.